jtribulato/eat-well/README.md

 # eat-well

-This app allows a person to search for recipes based on their diet preferences or food likes
+This app allows a person to search for recipes based on their diet preferences or food likes.

+Here is the website:   https://jtribulato.github.io/eat-well/